nithyaasworld/spellchecker-buildkite-plugin/README.md

 # Spellchecker Buildkite Plugin

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to check the spelling errors in Markdown files.

+This uses the docker image [tmaier/markdown-spellcheck](https://hub.docker.com/r/tmaier/markdown-spellcheck)  to spell check all the md files present in the root directory of the project.

 ## Example